TheresaLui/SelfHelpContent_v2/articles/microsoft.intune/intunemam-configpolicies.md

     cloudEnvironments="public"
  />

-# Admin is unable to configure MAM policies
+# Admin is unable to configure app protection policies

 ## **Recommended steps**
 The admin must have one of the following roles: